uwefassnacht/code-engine-samples/README.md

     ibmcloud cr namespace-add <mynamespace>
     ```

+TODO: More details here and fix formatting

+Next we'll create a Code Engine project (and name it "hello-world-project")

+ibmcloud ce project create --name hello-world-project

+Create a secret, which we will use in the next step to acces the IBM Container Registry.
+See [the docs](https://cloud.ibm.com/docs/codeengine?topic=codeengine-add-registry) for more details.
+The actual secret will be saved in a file called "key_file".

+ibmcloud iam api-key-create cliapikey -d "My CLI APIkey" --file key_file

+Now we'll create the registry (named "myregistry") using the IBM Container Registry service.
+Make sure to replace "API_KEY" with the actual key that you received during the previous step.

+ibmcloud ce registry create --name myregistry --server icr.io --username iamapikey --password API_KEY

 ## Deploying an Application from its Source Code

 If you don't have your source code containerized yet, Code Engine will do it for you.